QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

 - s: The voltage from the solar panels.
 There is also a timestamp associated with each data transmission from the sensor, represented as a Unix Epoch.

-Thingsboard provides an [API](https://thingsboard.io/docs/api/) for connecting to any devices that send data to their servers.
-This server communciates through the Thingsboard API, first to receive authentication credentials (a username and password belonging to an account that the sensor is associated with is required) and then to connect to a websocket associated with the sensor itself.
+ThingsBoard provides an [API](https://thingsboard.io/docs/api/) for connecting to any devices that send data to their servers.
+This server communciates through the ThingsBoard API, first to receive authentication credentials (a username and password belonging to an account that the sensor is associated with is required) and then to connect to a websocket associated with the sensor itself.
 When this server receives a message from the websocket connection, and verifies that it contains data that includes all of the above attributes, it inserts it into a new row in the database.

-Currently, this server does not automatically get the sensor's IDs from Thingsboard.
-Instead, the administrator must have it on hand (by, for example, getting it from Substation33 or whoever manufactured the sensor) or log into the Thingsboard control panel to retrieve it.
+Currently, this server does not automatically get the sensor's IDs from ThingsBoard.
+Instead, the administrator must have it on hand (by, for example, getting it from Substation33 or whoever manufactured the sensor) or log into the ThingsBoard control panel to retrieve it.
 They can then go to the sensors page on the server and use the form to add the sensor to the database.
 If the ID is valid, this server should then start storing data from the sensor.

 ## License and copyright

 This code is released under the MIT Licence.
 You may use this code either as is or build upon it for any purpose, even for commercial use.
 The only condition is that a copy of the LICENCE file, which includes the declaration of copyright, is included in any copies or derivations of the source code.

 The copyright of this code belongs to the Queensland University of Technology, 2021.

+Included in this repository is version 2.8.8 of Fomantic UI, and version 3.3.1 of JQuery (a dependancy of the former).
+Both of these are also under the MIT license - which are included as required - and copyright belongs to the Fomantic UI community and OpenJS Foundation, respectively.